 Accused of theft, embezzlement or fraud?

-Theft is a criminal offense that involves taking someone else's property without their permission or consent.
+In Nevada, theft is a criminal offense that involves taking someone else's property without their permission or consent.
 It is a serious crime that can result in significant legal and financial consequences for the accused.
 Theft can be charged as a misdemeanor or felony.

 Theft is a broad term that encompasses a range of actions, including stealing, embezzlement, fraud, and larceny.
 Stealing involves physically taking someone else's property, while embezzlement involves taking property that has been entrusted to you for safekeeping, such as money from an employer.
 Fraud involves using deception to obtain property or money, while larceny involves taking property with the intent to permanently deprive the owner of it.